awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 We don't charge usage for a stopped Spot Instance, or data transfer fees, but we do charge for the storage for any Amazon EBS volumes\.

 **Limitations**
-+ You can only stop a Spot Instance if the Spot Instance was launched from a `persistent` Spot request\.
++ You can only stop a Spot Instance if the Spot Instance was launched from a `persistent` Spot Instance request\.
-+ You can't stop a Spot Instance if the associated Spot request is cancelled\.
-When the Spot request is cancelled, you can only terminate the Spot Instance\.
++ You can't stop a Spot Instance if the associated Spot Instance request is cancelled\.
+When the Spot Instance request is cancelled, you can only terminate the Spot Instance\.
 + You can't stop a Spot Instance if it is part of a fleet or launch group, Availability Zone group, or Spot block\.

 ------